bjornmeansbear/lectureScripts/WhatIsSGD.md

 Can we apply the _Cradle to Cradle_ cyclical idea of _waste = food_ to our graphic designing?
 How can creative waste from a design process become food for other designs/design processes?
 Is this a way to achieve beauty?

 ±±±±±±±±±±±±±±±±±±±±±±±±±±±±

+An example: Selecting a font: Is selecting a font that uses minimal ink the best way to select a font?
+Should a font’s appearance matter as much as the energy and material and social ills it saves?
+Would a font that is more condensed and thus uses up less space (saving tons of paper over a print run and exposure to chemicals to the printers) be better?
+Can we combine the these?
+The thinest, most condensed, lightest ink coverage font is the most sustainable?
+This can easily be taken absurd lengths.
+And this line of design problem solving is limited in its ability to exact meaningful change.
+It can be Critical Design, critiquing the status quo.
+And it tackles resultant outcomes from a resource perspective; but doesn’t necessarily embrace “the welfare of all life.”
+Negative effects can be minimized, but is focusing on resource efficiencies enough?
+Making choices around resource use might make “less bad” graphic design, does it make for _sustainable_ graphic design? //////// An Example: Goes with above stuff...
+Sustainability.
+Experimental letterforms made using 000letter <http://kielm.land/>. playing around w/ idea of minimal line width and general scale for saving both space and ink coverage.

 An example: Reduction as a design strategy.
 Taking one starting point and attempting to reduce colors, forms, coverage, etc. / Include Make/UnMake graphics?